 SEE: SAFETY, PROFESSIONAL, LEGAL AND ETHICAL INFRACTIONS

 Examination Review - Post examination review will be conducted per each course instructor.

 There will be no review of the final examination, as it is considered a secured exam.

+Students who earn 75% or less on an examination must review their exam with faculty.

+Any student no matter what their grade on their examination may review their exam with faculty.

+Students will be permitted to view their examinations (except for the final examination) in the presence of the course faculty one-on-one or in a small group in collaboration with faculty.

+Students who attend post-examination review will leave backpacks, papers and writing utensils, cell phones and tape recorders outside of the post-examination review area.

+Students will view only the questions that were graded as incorrect on their examination.

+Students are encouraged to respectfully ask questions about their responses to the incorrectly answered questions.

+Faculty may stop the post-examination review if any unprofessional behavior is noted during the review and students will be subject to the OTA Professional Behavior Policy (see Professional Behavior Guide).

 Incomplete Grades – In accordance with the College’s policy, an instructor may award an incomplete (“I”) grade for an incomplete due to an unforeseen emergency or unusual circumstance.
 The student must contact the instructor and complete the College’s form for an Incomplete Grade.
 If the student is granted an “incomplete” for a course, the instructor must complete the proper form for an “Incomplete Grade” available in Admissions and Records.
 The student must submit a plan for completion of the course requirements for review by the instructor.
 A deadline is set for completion of the course requirements.
 If the “Incomplete” is not completed within the designated time period, the student is awarded a failing grade for the incomplete course.
 Please refer to the Grossmont College Catalog for further information on incomplete grades.
 NOTE: An “Incomplete” cannot be granted as an option when a student is failing the course.

-Add if a student is failing a course and withdraws prior to the course end, it will count as an exit from the OTA Program resulting in no re-entry unless an approved exception is made….even if transcript record shows W or never having been enrolled due to exit prior to drop date….

-****working on section

-OTA 111, 141, and 221 – Level I fieldwork:
+OTA 240 AND OTA 241

-OTA 240 and OTA 241 – Level II fieldwork: For fieldwork II experiences the student will receive a midterm evaluation from fieldwork educators.
+For OTA 240 and OTA 241 experiences the student will receive a midterm evaluation from clinical instructor.
 The purpose of the midterm is for feedback only and is not considered part of the final grade.
-The grades on Fieldwork II rotations will be on a credit/noncredit basis.
-In order to receive credit, the student needs to achieve a minimum of 70 points or more on the AOTA Fieldwork Evaluation Form, complete all assignments from clinical educator and fieldwork coordination and have no professional behavior or safety complaints noted by the FWE, FWC and PD.
+The grades on OTA 240 and OTA 241 rotations will be on a pass/no pass basis.
+In order to receive credit, the student needs to achieve a minimum of 70 points or more on the AOTA Fieldwork Evaluation Form, complete all assignments from clinical educator and fieldwork coordinator, and have no professional behavior or safety complaints noted by the FWE, FWC and PD.
+The final grade decision remains with the OTA 240/241 instructor who is the instructor of record.

+To ensure continuity of application of academic concepts, all Level II Fieldwork must be completed within 18 months following completion of the core OTA academic preparation.
+Failure to complete Level II fieldwork within 18 months following completion of the core OTA academic preparation will result in an exit from the program for which re-entry will not be considered.

 CLINICAL FAILURE: Failing Grade for Clinical Practicum I through V

-Background: The Grossmont College OTA Program and OTA fieldwork educators have an academic, legal and ethical responsibility to protect the members of the public and the health care community from unsafe or unprofessional occupational therapy practices.
+Background: The Grossmont College OTA Program and OTA clinical instructors have an academic, legal and ethical responsibility to protect the members of the public and the health care community from unsafe or unprofessional occupational therapy practices.
 Within this context, a student in the OTA Program may be dismissed from the program for practices that in the judgment of the faculty warrant such action.